kayabaNerve/threshold-threshold-ecdsa/README.md

 ### What needs to be done before anyone uses this?

-- The proof used to prove a ciphertext contains a discrete logarithm of a point needs to be run in parallel (currently, it runs once achieving 2**40 security).
 - The protocol implemented needs to be formalized and have its security proven.
 - The protocol should be modified to achieve concurrent security.
 - The security parameters used (along with other constants) need review.